ronaldbosma/azure-integration-services-quickstart/README.md

 ## Naming Convention

 All resources are deployed using a naming convention based on the [Azure Resource Naming Best Practices](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
-The naming convention is implemented using (a variation of the) user-defined functions in Bicep, which I blogged about in [Apply Azure naming convention using Bicep functions](https://ronaldbosma.github.io/blog/2024/06/05/apply-azure-naming-convention-using-bicep-functions/).
+The naming convention is implemented using (a variation of) the Bicep user-defined functions that I blogged about in [Apply Azure naming convention using Bicep functions](https://ronaldbosma.github.io/blog/2024/06/05/apply-azure-naming-convention-using-bicep-functions/).

 The following image displays an example of the resources that are deployed with this template: